Discover How To Make Plastic Squeeze Tubes

 However, producing a high-quality plastic tube is not an easy task; it requires many complex processes such as extrusion, printing, injection head, sealing and capping.

 Fushiny can produce 2-layer and 5-layer plastic squeeze tubes.
 The 5-layer plastic squeeze tube contains Ethylene Vinyl Alcohol Copolymer (EVOH) in the middle layer, which has a dense structure that effectively blocks oxygen and moisture from the air, thus providing excellent protection for the contents.
 Therefore, 5-layer extruded tubes are often used in high-end products or products requiring air barrier properties.
-Two-layer squeeze tubes are more common, meeting the packaging needs of most lotion and cream formulations.
+2-layer squeeze tubes are more common, meeting the packaging needs of most lotion and cream formulations.

 Extrusion